Drug and Alcohol Rehab in Essex

 You can choose between rehab and detox, but with the rehab option, you will access therapy sessions to address your mental and physical state.
 Although this treatment option is longer is it also more effective.

 Prescription medications can assist with painful withdrawal symptoms and treatment is offered in an understanding and respectful manner.
 Trust between the patient and the team of professionals is the most important factor in successful treatment.
-The intended result is to keep the addiction away for the balance of your life.
+The intended result is to keep the addiction away from the balance of your life.

 Do I Need To Go To Rehab?

 Millions of people need drug or alcohol abuse treatment.
-But there are only a small fraction of those people who will seek out the help that they need and follow through with treatment.
+However, there are only a small fraction of those people who will seek out the help that they need and follow through with treatment.
 Most won’t seek treatment because they are ashamed or don’t think that they can afford it.
 Here are 10 signs that you need to seek rehab:

 Maybe you think that it’s no one’s business but yours about how much you consume, but if you must hide your use from anyone then it’s a sign that you have a problem.
 Lying about how much, you use means that you no longer have control.